-Succeeding the paper's introduction, there are four sections dedicated to understanding some of the foundational concepts and theories developed by well-known cognitive scientists and semioticians in their respected fields.
+Succeeding this paper's introduction, there are four sections dedicated to understanding some of the foundational concepts and theories developed by well-known cognitive scientists and semioticians in their respected fields.
 Many of the semioticians also specialize in a variety of other related fields including linguistics, psychology, and philosophy, allowing this problem to be viewed from multiple perspectives.
-The first of the four sections are dedicated to foundational work featuring Ferdinand de Saussure and C.S.
+The first of the four sections dedicated to foundational work features Ferdinand de Saussure and C.S.
 Peirce.
-These two semioticians can be seen as setting the stage for semiotics, as it was an emerging and unheard field of their time.
-Saussure can be seen to have a linguistic twist to his semiotic theories and provides insight into how language and the manipulation of signs are interconnected and dependent on one another.
+These two semioticians can be seen as setting the stage for semiotics, as it was an emerging and unheard field in their time.
+Saussure can be seen to have a linguistic twist to his semiotic theories and provides much insight into how language and the manipulation of signs are interconnected.
 Peirce's semiotic work makes clear the relationship between the signifier and signified, when interpreting different signs of the world.
-Pierce's theories also provide those new to semiotics, a different perspective of looking at the world, by suggesting that humans only view the world through the relationships and manipulations of signs.
-The other three sections will feature work from Christian Metz, Roland Barthes, and Susanne Langer, each of these semioticians helping to provide alternative perspectives into the problem under question.
-Following those four sections, we will dive deeper into important concepts introduced when discussing the works of known semioticians, as well as concepts not previously discussed, by exposing their role and influence in cinematography and cognitive science.
+Pierce's theories also provide those new to semiotics, a different perspective of looking at the world, by suggesting that humans only view the world through the relationships of signs.
+The other three sections will feature work from Christian Metz, Roland Barthes, and Susanne Langer, each of these semioticians helping to provide insight into the problem under question.
+Following those four sections, we will dive deeper into important concepts introduced when discussing the works of known semioticians, as well as concepts not previously discussed, by exposing their role and influence in cinemaphotography.
 These concepts are split up between three sections and each section is related to one another.
 The first section will explain the concepts of embodied cognition, categorization, conceptual metaphors, and image schemas, all being critical for understanding how meaning is derived in the minds of the audience watching.
-The next section will break down the functionality of a cinematographers camera and a motion picture's frame, enlightening the reader on the ways in which their functions are similar to cognitive processes and conceptual representations produced in the human brain.
+The next section will break down the functionality of a cinemaphotographers camera and a film's frame, enlightening the reader on the ways in which their functions are similar to cognitive processes and conceptual representations produced in the human brain.
 Finally, we will bring to light the importance of diegetic and non-diegetic sounds, by examining the influence they have on the meaning and mental representations one derives from film.
-Our papers final section, the conclusion, features a summary of the paper's significance to the field of cognitive science and film theory.
-Lastly, the latter half of the conclusion includes an interdisciplinary perspective one could embrace to extend this research down the road, opening our community of researchers to new horizons and ways of thinking.
+Our papers final section, the conclusion, features a summary of the papers significance to the field of cognitive science and film theory.
+Lastly, the latter half of the conclusion includes an interdisciplinary perspective one could embrace to extend this research down the road, opening up our community of researchers to new horizons and ways of thinking.

-In this paper, we look to understand how concepts and theories in the field of semiotics are being used by filmmakers to influence the spectators in the audience.
+In this paper, we look to understand how concepts and theories in the field of semiotics are being used by film makers to influence the spectators in the audience.
 We bring to light many different semiotic techniques developed over the years and show how they are used to affect the subjective meaning one derives from film.
-This paper argues that cinematographers use semiotic techniques and approaches to elicit a particular message or emotion within their audience, influencing their perceptual systems and other high-level embodied cognitive processes, which in the end, shapes the conceptual representations created.
+This paper argues that the techniques and approaches used by filmmakers to illicit a particular message or emotion within its audience, influence their high-level cognitive processes, and shapes their conceptual representations.